arvind-nexus/kraftshala-docs/SetUp/crm.md

      npm install
     ```

-4. If step 3 shows some errors like:

-    then run following command
+    if above command shows error then run

     ```
         npm install --force
     ```

-5. Now run below cammands to run the project in local
+4. Now run below cammands to run the project in local

     ```
         npm start